terkelg/ramme/README.md

   </p>
 </p>

-> ## OBS: Ramme is no longer being maintained. v4 is in development, but due to Instagram bot and spam coping measures we're not able to correctly use the API.
-If you know any tricks feel free to contribute to [vuetify branch](https://github.com/terkelg/ramme/tree/vuetify).
+> ## ~~OBS: Ramme is no longer being maintained.~~ ~~v4 is in development, but due to Instagram bot and spam coping measures we're not able to correctly use the API.
+If you know any tricks feel free to contribute to [vuetify branch](https://github.com/terkelg/ramme/tree/vuetify).~~
+### There's still hope, bear with us.

 ## Download
 The latest version of Ramme for macOS, Linux and Windows is available [here](https://github.com/terkelg/ramme/releases).